nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

 Clears all entries from the Staff List.
+The default [Shift Timings](#setting-default-shift-timings--setdefaultshifttimings-) and [role requirements](#setting-role-requirements--setrolereq-) are also reset.

 Format: `clear`